oliferovych/webserv/README.md

  - CGI system that supports multiple languages and is able to handle both POST and GET requests.
  - Cookie system.
  - Redirections.
- - A default website that demonstrates all of project's feature.
+ - A default website that demonstrates all of project's features.